On the local Langlands conjectures for disconnected groups: Introduction

 There are multiple questions one must answer when attempting to extend the Langlands conjectures to the disconnected setting: What will be the dual group, or the $L$-group, of a disconnected group?
 What will be the concept of a Langlands parameter and of its centralizer?
 What are endoscopic groups?
 What are transfer factors and how does one normalize them?

 We hasten to say that we do not perform any non-trivial harmonic analysis in this paper.
-Instead, we use the already established framework of twisted endoscopy and the fundamental results of Langlands, Shelstad, Kottwitz, Arthur, Waldspurger, and Ngo.
+Instead, we use the already established framework of twisted endoscopy and the fundamental results of Langlands, Shelstad, Kottwitz, Arthur, Waldspurger, Ngo, and others.
 Part of this paper consists of introducing a slightly different language for this theory.
 We hope that this language will be beneficial for some applications.
 One advantage it provides is that the statements of the conjectures for disconnected groups become formally very similar to the statements for connected groups.
-Another advantage it provides is in organizing multiple automorphisms of a connected reductive group.
-We note further that our language does not encompass the full generality of twisted endoscopy, even if we restirct attention to a cyclic component group.
+Another advantage it provides is in organizing multiple automorphisms of a connected reductive group and keeping track of their interaction.
+This allows for more natural normalizations.
+We note further that our language does not encompass the full generality of twisted endoscopy, even if we restrict attention to a cyclic component group.
 Indeed, we do not consider a character $\omega : G(F) \to \C^\times$, and the automorphisms of $G_{\bar z}$ we obtain from elements of $\tilde G_{\bar z}(F)$ are not as general as the theory of twisted endoscopy allows.

 With this in mind, the answers we give to the above questions are the following.
 Consider a quasi-split disconnected reductive group $\tilde G = G \rtimes A$ and an inner form $\tilde G_{\bar z}$ corresponding to an element $\bar z \in Z^1(F,G/Z(G)^A)$.
 The groups $\tilde G$ and $\tilde G_{\bar z}$ will have the same set of Langlands parameters, and this is the set of Langlands parameters for the connected group $G$ (and its inner form $G_{\bar z}$).
 Thus, the notion of Langlands parameters remains unchanged when we pass from the connected group $G$ to the disconnected group $\tilde G$.
 What changes is the notion of equivalence.
 Two parameters for $G_{\bar z}$ are considered equivalent if they are conjugate under $\hat G$.
 We declare two parameters for $\tilde G_{\bar z}$ to be equivalent if they are conjugate under $\hat G \rtimes A^{[\bar z]}$.
 Note that the notion of equivalence depends on the inner form $\bar z$ being considered, in contrast to the case of connected groups.